KaistLecture/FEProgramming1/README.md

 ## HW1 uploaded
 - Due: 16/3/9
-- Discussion is recommended but just copy of codes is not allowed.
+- Discussion is recommended but you should write your own codes.